 In the 1980s Carlisle acquired a company that manufactured compression-molded plastic and melamine dinnerware, and later a company that manufactured foodservice equipment and supplies, which was the beginning of what today is Carlisle FoodService Products.

-Since that time Carlisle’s diversification efforts, both through product line extensions within its core businesses and through acquisitions, has continued to build a strong decentralized company led by entrepreneurial management teams.
+Carlisle’s diversification efforts, both through product line extensions within its core businesses and through acquisitions, has continued to build a strong decentralized company led by entrepreneurial management teams.
 Carlisle continues to bring innovative product solutions to solve customers’ challenges.
 The Company’s family of businesses builds market leadership that creates enduring competitive advantage, and thereby add value for shareholders.